Joel Dexter: Leela Lomax and tragic baby loss

+keep the baby as at the time they had recently fallen out over the return of Joel's ex-fianceè Cleo.
+Leela lied about an engagement to Cleo.
+On 21 May 2024, it was announced that Leela would go through a baby tragedy as scenes broadcast later in the month would show her experience baby loss.
+The storyline was partly replicated from Leigh-Porter's own baby-loss experience from December 2018.
+Leigh-Porter praised the storyline, claiming she was "not the same Kirsty" since losing her daughter Penny-Leigh.
+She also added she hoped it would "save a life".
+It was further reported that the loss would happen hours after their wedding.
+The scenes aired in episode 6382, originally broadcast on 24 May 2024.
+The scenes were branded "devastating", displaying usual chat with nurses about parenthood – the nurse required a second opinion before admitting Leela had lost her baby.
+The episode then featured silent credits to signify the loss.
+Douglas-Speed praised the plot and Porter's portrayal.
+When talking about Joel's future, he claimed that there would be "a lot of anger and aggression" as he would struggle to accept the loss.

 Storylines

 2011–2013

 Joel arrives to work as a new DJ at Chez Chez and on his first night at work he spends time with Maddie who comes on to him.
 He takes Maddie outside thinking she is going to sleep with him.
 As he tries to kiss her she pushes him off and he accuses her of playing games and shouts at her for teasing.
 He later threatens Callum Kane (Laurie Duncan) for criticising his treatment of Maddie.
 He argues with Warren who suspects that Brendan has sent him to the village, where he reveals that Warren is his father.
 Theresa convinces Joel to give Warren some time to come to terms with the situation.
 She also gets Warren to take a paternity test which reveals that he is Joel's biological father.

 Joel and Warren decide to give each other a chance and get to know each other.
 Joel reveals that he spent time in a young offender's prison after he assaulted his violent stepfather who would abuse his mother.
 Joel agrees to go on holiday with Warren and his girlfriend Mitzeee where he bonds with Warren.
 Joel is shocked when Warren becomes forceful during an argument with Mitzeee.
 Joel tells Warren that he will not stand for violence against women because of his experiences with his stepfather.
 Joel pulls a gun on Brendan, who is trying to prevent Warren from killing Mitzeee.
 Brendan manages to talk Joel over and they stop Warren and get him arrested for murdering his ex.
 Joel attempts to comfort Mitzeee and when Brendan show no gratitude for Joel's help, he decides that he should leave.
 Joel goes to see Theresa McQueen (Jorgie Porter) before he leaves, who tells him that he should stay.